 “Blogging in 2021 is still a worthwhile strategy, but there are some things to keep in mind.
 The content you share must be highly unique and include your own expertise and tips for readers.

 You can’t just regurgitate what others are already saying.
 Find your own spin, your own angle, your own experience to make it more unique to you and your organization.

-Your audience will thank you.”— Christoph Trappe (Author of Content Performance Culture)
+Your audience will thank you.”— Contributed by Christoph Trappe (Author of Content Performance Culture)

 You can also enjoy the audio version of the book for free.
 Here’s the first chapter for you.